 With more than 90% of the public lands in the Greater Chaco region already under control of oil and gas companies, it’s little consolation to protect only the 10 miles immediately surrounding Chaco Canyon.

-That’s why WildEarth Guardians and others that are part of the Frack Off Chaco coalition, agrees with the Navajo Nation and the All Pueblo Council of Governors that the entire region needs to be protected from fracking.
+That’s why WildEarth Guardians and others that are part of the Frack Off Chaco coalition, agrees with the Navajo Nation, the All Pueblo Council of Governors, and the National Congress of Native American Indians that the entire region needs to be protected from fracking.

 As Trump, Zinke, and the Bureau of Land Management break their promises in Greater Chaco, it’s clear that in the face of the oil and gas industry’s demands, there is nothing sacred.
 If ever there was a time to speak out in defense of all of the Greater Chaco–not just the 10 miles around Chaco Canyon–now is the time.